 What happens when the initial rate is over?

-While the majority of initial rates are fixed throughout the introductory period, the SVR is linked to a market benchmark rate – usually LIBOR or the Bank of England base rate.
+While the majority of initial rates are fixed throughout the introductory period, the SVR is linked to a market benchmark rate – usually Interbank Offered Rates (IBORs), including the London Interbank Offered Rate (LIBOR) or the Bank of England base rate.
 Often, this rate can be twice as high as the initial rate, so it’s in borrowers’ best interests to remortgage before they reach the end of their initial rate period.
 A surprisingly high number of borrowers don’t remortgage before the switch, simply because they haven’t been educated by the lender.